AlexSikilinda/alexsikilinda.github.io/_posts/2018-12-27-linq-mind-map.md

 Due to the nature of `IEnumerator<T>`, LINQ methods returning `IEnumerable<T>` have a concept of **lazy (also called deferred) execution**.

-All generic methods in C#, including LINQ, can **implicitly infere type arguments**, thus we do not need to specify them in most cases.
+All generic methods in C#, including LINQ, can **implicitly infer type arguments**, thus we do not need to specify them in most cases.

 Another important topic in LINQ world is **delegates**.
 Delegates are types representing references to methods.
 Majority of LINQ methods accept `Func<...>` delegates.
 Most common option to provide a delegate is to write a **lambda expression** (or statement).
 It's important to understand that lambda expressions can capture outer variables (a.k.a. closures).

+We also should be aware that if you work with `IQueryable<T>` interface, the **query is compiled** (for example in SQL) and executed remotely.

+There are methods for filtering, projecting, joining, ordering, grouping, conversion, set operators, element operators, aggregation, quantifiers, and generation.